Gamesys Group PLC Announces Director/PDMR Shareholding

-LONDON, UK / ACCESSWIRE / November 20, 2019 / Gamesys Group plc (LSE: GYS) (the "Company"), announces that it was notified on 19 November 2019 that Lee Fenton, Chief Executive Officer of Gamesys Group plc, and Robeson Reeves, Chief Operating Officer of Gamesys Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") on 19 November 2019 as follows:
+LONDON, UK / ACCESSWIRE / November 21, 2019 / Gamesys Group plc (LSE: GYS) (the "Company"), announces that it was notified on 20 November 2019 that Robert Bressler, VP Finance of Gamesys Group plc, purchased ordinary shares of £0.10 each in the Company ("Ordinary Shares") on 20 November 2019 as follows:

 Director